giorgiadifranco/express-blog-api-crud/README.md

 ```

-In the controller file we can move our menu import and update its path
+In the controllr file we can move our menu import and update its path
 then we can grab the functions we created for our routes earlier and place them inside a controller.

 ### Index method